WSWUP/cloud-free-scene-counts/EXAMPLE.md

 #### Filter CSV files

-The Landsat bulk metadata CSV files can be filtered to match those provided in the example folder by running the "metadata_csv_filter.py" script with the the "--example" command line argument.
+The Landsat bulk metadata CSV files can be filtered to match those provided in the example folder by running the "metadata_csv_filter.py" script with the command line arguments seen below.

 ```
-python ..\metadata_csv_filter.py --example
+python ..\metadata_csv_filter.py -pr p043r030 -y 2000,2015
 ```

 #### Download Landsat Quicklooks